 Wound-Healing Assay

-CaEs-17 and Ec-109 cells treated by the plasmid pCD513B-ZNF132 and pCD513B were seeded into 6-well plates at a density of 2x105 cells/well, When they had nearly reached confluency, a wound was created by manually scraping the cell monolayer with a 10μl pipette tip. and then cells were washed twice with 1×PBS.
+CaEs-17 and Ec-109 cells treated by the plasmid pCD513B-ZNF132 and pCD513B were seeded into 6-well plates at a density of 2x105 cells/well, When they had nearly reached confluency, a wound was created by manually scraping the cell monolayer with a 10μl pipette tip and then cells were washed twice with 1×PBS.
 Some cells were harvested here (time, 0 h), while others were maintained for 96 h in culture medium, and pictures were taken under the inverted microscope.

 Assessment of apoptosis